slarkvan/synciwse-docs/docs/benefits-of-membership.md

 ### Multi-Social Platform Integration

-- **Unified Bookmark Management**: Manage bookmarks from various social media platforms such as Twitter, Instagram, Facebook, and more, all from a single dashboard.
+- **Unified Bookmark Management**: Manage bookmarks from various social media platforms such as Twitter, Facebook, and more, all from a single dashboard.
 - **Synchronization Across Platforms**: Automatically sync bookmarks across multiple devices and platforms, ensuring you always have access to your saved content no matter where you log in from.

 ### Advanced Search Capabilities